mmacfadden/csc-842-sm23/cycle-6/README.md

 **No Compression, Hiding of Files, or Encryption**

-To aid in debugging its possible to turn off hiding the files, disable compression, and skip encryption.
+To aid in debugging it's possible to turn off hiding the files, disable compression, and skip encryption.

 ```bash
 ./pdf-smuggler.py embed \